 One of my biggest concerns with having two kids under two is what the heck do you do at the grocery store?
 How can I have a toddler in the seat and a baby carrier in the cart and still have any room for groceries?
 I saw the Binxy Baby shopping cart hammocks on instagram and couldn’t wait to try it out.

 The hammock fits most standard grocery store carts and holds babies 6-8 months old (or until they can sit up on their own) and car seats up to 50 pounds.
 The baby can ride comfortably while you still have plenty of room underneath for groceries.
 I love the fun triangle patterned fabric too!

-Read full review here: DO YOU NEED A SHOPPING CART HAMMOCK?
+Read full review here: ADD TO CART: BINXY SHOPPING CART HAMMOCK?

 Check out @shopbinxy on instagram!

 My first hated to be swaddled but Scottie loves being wrapped up tightly so it was time to buy more swaddles.
 The Ollie Swaddle is seriously a miracle worker.
 Our colicky baby girl stopped crying the second I velcroed the swaddle.

 The Ollie World swaddle is adjustable for all different sizes of babies.
 The velcro keeps the swaddle tight and secure and the elastic at the bottom keeps the swaddle closed but easily accessed for diaper changes.
 The material is soft and moisture-wicking to keep baby from overheating.
 I love that the swaddle came with its own mesh bag to use for the laundry so the velcro doesn’t stick to your other clothes.
 They don’t call it the Smarter Swaddle™ for nothing!